 Brief: This beginner’s tutorial shows you how to install bash on Windows.

 Linux on Windows is a reality, thanks to the partnership between Canonical (parent company of Ubuntu) and Microsoft.
 When Microsoft’s CEO announced that the Bash shell was coming to Windows, a number of people just couldn’t believe it. #BashOnWindows trended on Twitter for days, such was the impact of this news.

 But Bash on Windows was not available to everyone immediately.
 People had to install the Windows 10 technical preview to install Linux on Windows 10.
 But this is not the case anymore.
 The Windows 10 anniversary upgrade is here and now you can easily get Bash on Windows.
-But before we go on installing Bash on Windows, let me tell you a little more about it.
+And, before we go on installing Bash on Windows, let me tell you a little more about it.

 What is Bash on Windows?